-That's still about a month away, though, but if your trigger fingers are already itching there are a bunch of good western games to tide you over while you want.
-You might not find animals you can realistically skin in this list, or long monologues from gruff men on horseback, but you'll still find plenty of fun interpretations of a western setting.
-Below, we've collected some games and mods that you impatient cowpokes are sure to enjoy.
+Red Dead Redemption 2?
+We like it quite a bit, but if your trigger fingers are still itching there are a bunch of good western games to play besides The Big One.
+You might not find many open world games as detailed as RDR2, or animals you can realistically skin in this list, or long monologues from gruff men on horseback, but you'll still find plenty of fun interpretations of a western setting.
+Below, we've collected some games and mods that you cowpokes are sure to enjoy.

 West of Loathing